-In 1996, 5% amlexanox paste was approved for sale in the United States.
+In 1996, the 5% amlexanox paste product was approved for sale in the United States.
 To date, the product is not widely accepted in the marketplace and its sales have not been significant.
-On July 22, 2002, we acquired the rights to it from Block Drug Company and we intend to re-launch it by the end of 2003.
-The product has been approved in the UK and Canada but has not been sold in commercial quantities in any markets other than the United States.
+On July 22, 2002, we acquired the rights to it from Block Drug Company and we intend to re-launch it in the first quarter of 2004.
+The product has been approved in the UK and Canada but has not been launched in any markets other than the United States.